 WebGL with Plotly Express¶

-rendermode argument to supported Plotly Express functions can be used to enable WebGL rendering.
+rendermode argument to supported Plotly Express functions (e.g.

-Here is an example that creates a 100,000 point scatter plot using Plotly Express with WebGL rendering enabled.
+Here is an example that creates a 100,000 point scatter plot using Plotly Express with WebGL rendering explicitly enabled.

 import plotly.express as px import pandas as pd import numpy as np np.random.seed(1) N = 100000 df = pd.DataFrame(dict(x=np.random.randn(N), y=np.random.randn(N))) fig = px.scatter(df, x="x", y="y", render_mode='webgl') fig.update_traces(marker_line=dict(width=1, color='DarkSlateGray')) fig.show()